manasa-arun/python/content/en/Tips/How-to-iterate-through-two-lists-in-parallel-in-python.md

 ---
 title: "How to iterate  through two lists in parallel in Python"
-description: "we can iterate 2 python lists in parallel by using 3 methods, using zip(),using for loop,using enumerate "
+description: "we can iterate 2 Python lists in parallel by using 3 methods, using zip(),using for loop,using enumerate "
 date: "2022-03-09T11:20:00+09:00"
 draft: false